Duquesne University Kline School Of Law – Must Know Facts

 Accreditation And Affiliations With Legal Organizations

 The Thomas R. Kline School of Law of Duquesne University holds full accreditation from the American Bar Association (ABA), ensuring its compliance with national standards for legal education.
-This status qualifies its graduates to sit for bar exams throughout the United States.
+This status qualifies its graduates to sit for the Bar exams throughout the United States.
 The prestigious law school also maintains membership in the Association of American Law Schools (AALS), an organization committed to advancing excellence in legal scholarship and teaching.
 These accreditations and affiliations underscore the institution’s dedication to academic integrity, ethical practice, and professional readiness.
 Accreditation by the ABA reflects rigorous evaluation of the school’s curriculum, faculty, facilities, and student outcomes.
 AALS membership highlights its engagement with broader academic and policy-oriented conversations in legal education.
 These recognitions affirm the law school’s standing within the national legal education community and reinforce its mission to prepare graduates for effective and principled legal practice.
 The school’s alignment with these standards supports its ongoing pursuit of excellence and accountability.

 Student Life And Organizations